hanwenzhang123/front-end-interview/css/README.md

 ### What is margin collapse?
 When declare a margin on the top of the CSS code and then declare again in the following code

+	- Sometimes two margins collapse into a single margin.
+	- take the greater value, only top and bottom margins!
+	- top bottom margin of an element collapses when it comes in contact with one another

 [[↑] Back to top](#table-of-contents)

 ### What are CSS box-sizing attributes?